 - I Have You Now, My Pretty: Carthena in the hands of the head shaman.

-- Impossible Hourglass Figure: Carthena is described as both "slender" with a "trim build" and endowed with a "bulging bosom".
+- Impossible Hourglass Figure: Carthena is described as both "slender" with a "trim build" and endowed with a "bulging bosom" and "huge outcropping breasts".

 - Improvised Weapon: Grignr stabs a guard with the sharpened pelvic bone of a rat.

 - Moral Dissonance: Grignr and Carthena both exhibit this in spades.